 A thick layer of lint is not a great mulch for plants that you want to thrive, but it can prevent weed growth and erosion in areas that need extra help.

-Lint from natural fibers like cotton, linen and flax can be added directly to your compost pile.
-Spreading the dryer lint over the top of the compost pile, dropping handfuls evenly.
-Moisten the lint with a sprinkler and mix it in with a rake or shovel.Continue to 5 of 6 below.
+Lint from natural fibers like cotton, linen, and flax can be added directly to your compost pile.
+Evenly drop handfuls evenly over the top of the compost pile, moisten with water, and mix it in with a rake or shovel.

 05 of 05

 Dryer Lint Paper Making Supply List

-- warm water
+- Warm water

-- dryer lint
+- Dryer lint

-- plain wooden picture frame
+- Plain wooden picture frame

-- staple gun or waterproof glue
+- Staple gun or waterproof glue

-- two large plastic dish pans or baby bathtubs
+- Two large plastic dish pans or baby bathtubs

-- clean rags
+- Clean soft rags

-Now, immerse your frame into the paste, with the screen on the bottom.
-While it’s covered with the pulp, make it as level as possible, and slowly move the frame back and forth until there is an even layer of pulp covering the top of the screen.
-Slowly pick up the frame.
+Immerse a frame into the slurry, with the screen on the bottom.
+While it’s covered with the pulp, keep the frame as level as possible.
+Slowly move the frame back and forth until there is an even layer of pulp covering the top of the screen.
+Slowly pick up the frame out of the water.
 Smooth out any areas that are still chunky or lumped together.
-Allow the screen to drip over the basin and them move to a safe place to begin drying.
-Repeat procedure with additional frames.
+Allow the screen to drip over the basin and then move it to a safe place to begin drying.
+Repeat the procedure with additional frames.